Yarick-Workshop/Customizable-Easter-Egg-3D-Model/README.md

 ### Pre-rendered STL

 This 3D model is highly customizable.
-So you can configure it for you needs.
+So you can configure it to you needs.
 But if you don't need any customizations there are the following pre-rendered STL files options, depending on the "Rendering Type" parameter:
 * "Whole Egg" – https://t.me/YarickWorkshop/645;
 * "Two Halves" – https://t.me/YarickWorkshop/646;
 * Both - https://www.thingiverse.com/thing:7013394.

 ### Model Parameters

-I used self-explanatory names for OpenSCAD model parameters.
+I tried to use self-explanatory names for OpenSCAD model parameters.
 But if you still have any questions – [contact me](#contact-me).

-A video with explanation of the model parameters (in Russian, but with English subtitles): https://youtu.be/cFKoWXV_shI
+Watch the HOWTO video (in Russian, but with English subtitles): https://youtu.be/cFKoWXV_shI

 *I tried to do my best translating subtitles to English.
 But if you see something could be fixed - [let me know](#contact-me), please!
 And I will update the text.
 The same for this article as well.
 Thank you in advance!*